Trilarion/opensourcegames/entries/steamer_duck.md

 - Assets license: CC0
 - Developer: Drummyfish

-Small platformer game.
 You play as a non-flying kind of duck.
 The goal is to collect eggs and coins.

 ## Building